Vonng/pigsty/docs/README.md

 > Just like RedHat for Linux!

-Packaging the latest PostgreSQL kernel & TimescaleDB, PostGIS, Citus, and hundreds of extensions, all battery-included!
+We are packaging the latest PostgreSQL kernel & TimescaleDB, PostGIS, Citus, and hundreds of extensions, all battery-included!

-It Also ships infrastructure components: Grafana, Prometheus, Loki, Ansible, Docker,… can be used as a runtime for other databases & applications.
+It also ships infrastructure components: Grafana, Prometheus, Loki, Ansible, Docker,… can be used as a runtime for other databases & applications.

 It also includes common tools for data analysis: Jupyter, ECharts, Grafana, PostgREST, and Postgres, which can be used as a low-code data app development IDE, too.